 If these don’t take your fancy, there are many dining options on the promenade.
 I recommend the Arbory, which is located right next door to Flinders Street.
 Federation Square is a great place for people watching too.

 Like This?
-Check out my spotlight on North Melbourne
+Check out my favourite places to eat in Melbourne.

 Street Art Spotting